Can you really learn German with movies?

-Is the thought of speaking with a German still frightening?
+Is the thought of talking with a German native speaker still frightening?

-Do you wonder how you’ll ever follow along if a native talks quickly or uses colloquial words you’ve never heard before?
+Do you wonder how you’ll ever follow along if a language exchange partner talks quickly or uses colloquial words you’ve never heard before?

 Repetition is the mother of skill.
 After you’ve watched it once, try watching the film as many times as you can stand to do so.
 After you already know all of the words, there’s nothing more rewarding than when you’re able to first understand a complicated German scene without needing to rewind or look at the subtitles.